Brian Abel-Smith: International expert adviser

 Parallel to his academic post at LSE and his appointments as special adviser to Labour governments, Abel-Smith regularly worked as a freelance consultant for international organisations, including the World Health Organization, the International Labour Organization and the World Bank.
 One of the first of these missions (for the British government in collaboration with Richard Titmuss) was to Mauritius (1959–1961), where their controversial recommendation to introduce a family planning service was adopted.
 After his death the Mauritius government issued a set of commemorative stamps to mark his contribution to the establishment of the country's health service.

-In 1976 he was invited to become a European Economic Community [EEC] adviser to the Directorate of Social Affairs.
+In 1976 he was invited to become a European Economic Community (EEC) adviser to the Directorate of Social Affairs.
 He worked closely with the Commissioner Henk Vredeling on establishing European standards for healthcare and social welfare, especially on controlling costs of pharmaceuticals.
 In the early 1980s he was appointed to lead the European response to the WHO global initiative Health for All by the Year 2000, and in 1984 he accepted an invitation from Halfdan Mahler, Director General of WHO, to become his personal adviser.
 During the 1980s and 1990s, Abel-Smith travelled widely to advise on country-level and regional policies.
 He continued to advocate policies based on socialist and egalitarian principles, which increasingly brought him into conflict with staff at the World Bank, whose neo-liberal ideology seemed to threaten core values of risk sharing and social capital in health and social welfare systems.

 Personal life

-Abel-Smith met his partner, the actor and landscape gardener John Sarbutt, in 1960.
+Abel-Smith met his partner, landscape gardener and part-time actor John Sarbutt, in 1960.
 They lived between London and Westwell in Kent, where they created a large garden together.
 Abel-Smith was a fine cook and raconteur, and enjoyed skiing and swimming.
 In 1965 he founded an exclusive menswear business in Tryon Street, London, called Just Men.
 It thrived for nearly twenty years, expanding to a number of branches, including one in Philadelphia, with Abel-Smith and Sarbutt travelling each year to Italy to buy the latest styles.
 Regular customers included film stars and musicians the Rolling Stones, Joan Collins and Warren Beatty.

 He died of carcinoma of the pancreas at his home in London, 10 Denbigh Street, Westminster, on 4 April 1996.